neu-se/pomelo/README.md

 Pomelo's scan creates a CSV report with one row for each detected parameterized test.
 Each row has the following columns:

-- project_id: identifier for the Maven project for which the test was run
+- project_id: identifier (in the format groupId:artifactId:version) for the Maven project for which the test was run
-- plugin_name: the plugin that ran the test, one of the following:
+- plugin: the plugin that ran the test, one of the following:
-    - surefire
+    - SUREFIRE
-    - failsafe
+    - FAILSAFE
-- execution_id: unique identifier for the plugin execution in which the test was run
+- execution_id: identifier for the plugin execution in which the test was run
 - test_class_name: fully qualified name of the test class
 - test_method_name: name of the test method
 - runner_class_name: fully qualified name of the JUnit runner used to run the test